 Hardest to Drive Without Experience- Marathon Coach

-When you’re cruising down the highway, it can feel like you’re floating on a cloud.
+When cruising down the highway, it can feel like you’re floating on a cloud.
 The suspension will remind you of your Cadillac or Lincoln.
-The multi-point camera allows you to see what’s behind you and both sides.
-The panoramic windows not only give you a clear view of the road but give you the whole perspective to enjoy the scenery as you travel through the various landscapes.
+The multi-point camera lets you see what’s behind you on both sides.
+The panoramic windows give you a clear view of the road and give you the whole perspective to enjoy the scenery as you travel through the various landscapes.

-If you have to have a Prevost Bus Conversion, the best way to make the driving experience second-nature is enroll in an online RV driving course.
-The experts that design these programs have over 20+ years in the industry.
+If you have to have a Prevost Bus Conversion, enrolling in an online RV driving course is the best way to make the driving experience second nature.
+The experts who design these programs have over 20+ years in the industry.
 Class A motorhomes don’t require a CDL, but the instructors will teach you some of the best driving techniques professional drivers use.

 Before you head out on your RV adventure, find an empty commercial parking lot to practice your newly learned skills.
 Bring your mobile device so you can review the lessons since you’ll have unlimited access to the videos online.
 Bring some plastic trash cans with you to act as training cones.
 Just don’t bring your best buddy; those might be stories you’d rather not have publicized.